Hurt in a Pedestrian Accident?

 After an injury or wrongful death, an experienced pedestrian accident attorney can investigate the at-fault driver’s insurance.
 If none exists or it is insufficient to cover your full damages, then a lawyer can explain your other options.

 Hurt While Walking or Jogging?
-Call a CA Pedestrian Accident Attorney Today
+Call our San Jose Pedestrian Accident Attorney Today